happymimimix/PianoFromAboveVIZ-modded/README.md

 # PianoFromAboveVIZ-modded
-## Notice: This project is now called Piano FX Pro: https://github.com/happymimimix/Piano-FX-Pro
+# Warning: This project is now deprecated!
+I will no longer provide any support for any issues that occurs when using PFAVIZ-Modded.
+Please do not ask for it, I will not answer it.

+**Please move to Piano-FX Pro: https://github.com/happymimimix/Piano-FX-Pro**

+# Original readme:
 A modification of khang06's PFAVIZ.

 original repo: https://github.com/khang06/PianoFromAbove